zilexa/Homeserver/README.md

 ### _Media Server_
 _[Jellyfin](https://jellyfin.org/)_ - via Docker\
 Mobile & TV Apps: [Jellyfin clients](https://jellyfin.org/clients/) (for series/movies), [Gelli](https://github.com/dkanada/gelli/releases) (amazing Music Player)
->A mediaserver to serve clients (Web, Android, iOS, iPadOS, Tizen, LG WebOS, Windows) your tvshows, movies and music in a slick and easy to use interface just like the famous streaming giants do.
-Jellyfin is userfriendly and has easy features that you might miss from the streaming giants such as watched status management etc.
+>A mediaserver to serve clients (Web, Android, iOS, iPadOS, Tizen, LG WebOS, Windows) your tvshows, movies and music in a slick and easy to use interface just like the famous streaming giants do.\
+>Jellyfin is user-friendly and has easy features that you might miss from the streaming giants such as watched status management etc.\
 The mediaserver can transcode media on the fly to your clients, adjusting for available bandwith.
-It can use hardware encoding capabilities of your server.
+It can use hardware encoding capabilities of your server.\
+> By using the Gelli app, Jellyfin competes with music servers such as SubSonic/AirSonic.
+Gelli is more slick and in active development.\
+> Allows you to listen to your old AudioCDs!
+A HiRes Audio alternative to Spotify/Apple Music etc.

 \
 _[Sonarr (tvshows), Radarr (movies) Bazarr (subtitles), Jackett (torrentproxy)](https://wiki.servarr.com/Docker_Guide)_ - via Docker